ionide/FsAutoComplete/README.md

     completion "Program.fs" 4 13
     {"Kind":"completion","Data":["func"]}

-The structured data returned is able to be richer.
-Note for example that the output of the project is also returned.
-Parsing is also simplified (given a JSON parser!) because each response is exactly one line.
-However, it is less human-readable, which is why it is not currently used for most of the integration tests.
+Each response is exactly one line, which simplifies the application of a JSON parser.
 For further insight into the communication protocol, have a look over the integration tests, which have examples of all the features.
-Each folder contains one or more `*Runner.fsx` files which specify a sequence of commands to send, and `*.txt` or `*.json` files, which contain the output.
+Each folder contains one or more `*Runner.fsx` files which specify a sequence of commands to send, and `*.json` files, which contain the output.